seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Utterly lost.
 My virgin's faith has fled me;
 For if my brother but even now had ask'd me
 Whether I lov'd, I had run mad for Arcite;
-Now if my sister--more for Palamon.
+Now if my sister - more for Palamon.
-Stand both together: now, come ask me, brother--
+Stand both together: now, come ask me, brother -
 Alas, I know not!
-Ask me now, sweet sister--
+Ask me now, sweet sister -
 I may go look!
 What a mere child is fancy,
 That having two fair gauds of equal sweetness,
 Cannot distinguish, but must cry for both!

-*\[Enter Gentleman.]*
+*Enter Gentleman.*

-How now, sir?
+How now, sir? /

 **Gentleman**
 / From the noble Duke your brother,
 Madam, I bring you news.
 The knights are come.

 **Emilia**
-To end the quarrel?
+To end the quarrel? /

 **Gentleman**
-/ Yes.
+/ Yes. /

 **Emilia**
 / Would I might end first!
 What sins have I committed, chaste Diana,
 That my unspotted youth must now be soil'd
 With blood of princes?
 And my chastity
-Be made the altar where the lives of lovers--
+Be made the altar where the lives of lovers -
 Two greater and two better never yet
-Made mothers joy--must be the sacrifice
+Made mothers joy - must be the sacrifice
-To my unhappy beauty?
+To my unhappy beauty? /

 *Enter Theseus, Hippolyta, Pirithous, and Attendants.*

 **Theseus**
 / Bring 'em in
-Quickly, by any means, I long to see 'em.--
+Quickly, by any means, I long to see 'em. -
 Your two contending lovers are return'd,
 And with them their fair knights.
 Now, my fair sister,
-You must love one of them.
+You must love one of them. /

 **Emilia**
 / I had rather both,
 So neither for my sake should fall untimely.

 **Theseus**
-Who saw 'em?
+Who saw 'em? /

 **Pirithous**
-/ I a while.
+/ I a while. /

 **Gentleman**
 / And I.